 - A. All uses shall be provided with off-road parking for all vehicles during typical peak use periods.
-Off-road parking may be located off-site. - B. No non-residential parking area shall be located within ten (10) feet of a side lot line. - C. A parking space shall not be less than nine (9) feet by eighteen (18) feet exclusive of access ways and driveways. - D. Existing uses need not provide additional off-road parking unless one or more of the following conditions occur: - 1.
+Off-road parking may be located off-site. - B. Non-residential parking area shall not be located within ten (10) feet of a side lot line.
+C. A parking space shall not be less than nine (9) feet by eighteen (18) feet exclusive of accessways and driveways. - C. Existing uses need not provide additional off-road parking unless one or more of the following conditions occur: - 1.
 The use changes. - 2.
-The use expands its gross floor area by twenty-five percent (25%) or more in a three (3) year period. - E. Where possible parking areas should be located behind the facility served and out of roadside view.
-Where parking areas must be located in front of a facility adjacent to a public highway, landscaping or visual barriers shall be provided. - F. Where possible the size of all parking areas other than those for dwelling units and dwelling unit with a home occupation shall be based on gross leasable area.
-Where gross leasable area figures are unavailable, gross floor area figures shall be used. - G. All fractional portions of parking spaces as calculated by Gross Leasable Area shall be deleted if the fraction is less than .50; otherwise one additional parking space is required.
+The use expands its gross floor area by twenty-five percent (25%) or more in a three (3) year period. - D. Where possible parking areas should be located behind the facility served and out of roadside view.
+Where parking areas must be located in front of a facility adjacent to a public highway, landscaping or visual barriers shall be provided according to Section 815. - E. Where possible the size of all parking areas other than those for dwelling units and dwelling units with a home occupation shall be based on gross leasable area.
+Where gross leasable area figures are unavailable, gross floor area figures shall be used. - F. All fractional portions of parking spaces as calculated by Gross Leasable Area shall be deleted if the fraction is less than 0.50; otherwise, one additional parking space is required.